mickeyshaughnessy/Customer-Behavior-Prediction/README.md

 These scripts are used to predict wether a website customer will make a purchase in an online store based on their browsing history.
-They could be used as part of a realtime webpage control system in order to improve customer purchase behavior.
-The system would compute the buying probability given the current customer history combined with each of several possible webpage responses.
+They are components in a realtime webpage control system that systematically influences customer purchase behavior.
+The system computes the buying probability given the current customer history combined with each of several possible webpage responses from the system.
-The best response say, 'make button b larger and display ad C') would be actually executed.
+The best response say, 'make button b larger and display ad C') would usually be actually executed.

-The learning component could be periodically run offline on historical data
+The learning component can be periodically run offline or in streaming online mode, on historical data

 This directory contains the data files, scripts, outputs and plots.